Skip to main content

 Percolator proponents also adore these coffee makers for their soothing, characteristic burbling; owing to the force of steam it uses to cycle water through coffee grounds until an especially full-bodied brew is produced.

 Except for a transparent top glass knob (which aids in one of the understood pleasures of percolating—watching the coffee circling), the Elite is composed mainly of stainless steel.
-That speaks to why it brewed one of the most balanced, flavorful cups of coffee of the bunch since plastic mechanisms (especially when they contain BPA) can transmit chemicals, and lead to off-tastes and aromas.
+That speaks to why it brewed one of the most balanced, flavorful cups of coffee of the bunch.
+(Plastic mechanisms can transmit chemicals, which are not only dangerous, but can also lead to off-tastes and aromas.)

-It has all of our preferred percolator elements such as separate power and ready-to-drink indicator lights, its comfortable-to-hold, heat-resistant handle, and a thin, curved spout that aids in pouring and prevent drips.
-Yet it also one-ups the other models we tested with a few unique advantages.
-The pot can be lifted off the heating element completely for seamless, cordless serving, then returned to its base, where it will be kept warm automatically.
-But it also has a boil-dry safety feature, which, even when plugged in, ensures the pot won’t continue to heat once there’s no liquid inside.
+It has all of our preferred percolator elements, such as separate power and ready-to-drink indicator lights; a comfortable-to-hold, heat-resistant handle; and a thin, curved spout that aids in pouring and prevent drips.
+It also one-ups the other models we tested with a few unique advantagesL The pot can be lifted off the heating element completely for seamless, cordless serving, then returned to its base, where it will be kept warm automatically.
+It also has a boil-dry safety feature, which, even when plugged in, ensures the pot won’t continue to heat once there’s no liquid inside.

 Pros